chenzhao-geoAI/chenzhao-geoAI.github.io/_pages/about.md

 Prior to this, I got a master's degree at Zhejiang University in 2022, supervised by Prof. Ding HE and Prof. Yongge SUN.
 I enjoyed my fabulous years at China University of Geosciences and Washington University in St. Louis and obtained a B.S. in Geology in 2019, supervised by Prof. Yuanbao Wu and [Prof. Kun Wang](https://eeps.wustl.edu/people/kun-wang).

 My research interests include the areas of **Chemical Oceanography** and **Machine Learning**, with focus on:
 &bull;  Elucidating the carbon cycling in estuarine systems and its impacts on climate change
 &bull;  Developing new data science toolbox to address molecular geochemistry issues

 I am always open to potential collaborations, please feel free to contact me at czhaobk@connect.ust.hk :)

 Education
 ======
 &bull;  Ph.D.
 Marine Environmental Science, The Hong Kong University of Science and Technology, 2022 - Present &bull;  M.S.
-Geochemistry, Zhejiang University, 2019 &bull; M.S.
+Geochemistry, Zhejiang University, 2019 &bull;  B.S.
 Geology, China University of Geosciences, 2019

 Getting started
 ======